openSUSE/vagrant-ceph/README.md

 The ceph-deploy installation option does not automatically install ceph.
 The environment is created to allow the running of ceph-deploy.
 For automatic installation, compare the salt installation option.

 The default root password is 'vagrant'.

-## CI
-There are currently a couple of Jenkins jobs that will run:
-* Once per day
-* For every push into repo

-There is no reporting back to the PR, but status can be found on [Jenkins](http://storage-ci.suse.de:8080/job/vagrant/)

-Sources for the Jenkins jobs are located [here](https://github.com/SUSE/sesci/blob/master/jjb/vagrant-ceph.yaml)